Firewolf1337/RCRPlanner/README.md

 ![Profile](/doc/images/profile.png)

 #### Main Menu
 On the upper part, you can see the different views for the different contents in iRacing.
 At the bottom, you can update or reset the Planner or set it to start minimized.
-Also you can the actual running version of your planner.
+Also you can see the actual running version of your planner.

 ![Main Menu](/doc/images/main_menu.png)